How to Freeze Panes with VBA in Excel (5 Ways)

 VBA Code to Add Freeze Panes with VBA in Excel

-Run this code.
-And you’ll find the active worksheet frozen up to row 3.
+• Run this code.
+The active worksheet is frozen up to row 3.

 ⧭ Notes:

-• Here we’ve used cell C4 to select any cell of row 4 of the worksheet.
-You select it according to your need.
+• Here, we’ve used cell C4 to select any cell in row 4 of the worksheet.
+You can select it according to your needs.

-• The last line of the code Range(“C4”).Select is for the purpose of deselecting the entire row 4 (Deselecting any selection means selecting a new selection, as in Excel, something must remain selected).
+• The last line of the code Range(“C4”).Select is for deselecting the entire row 4 (Deselecting any selection means selecting a new selection, as in Excel, something must remain selected).
 You can omit this line if you want.

 Read More: Keyboard Shortcut to Freeze Panes in Excel